MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Experiment

 In the visualization results in Fig.~\ref{Fig8}, compared with Baseline, MHSAB can effectively capture more key sub-regions.
 Based on the MHSAB, we introduce the ACM into MHSAB, i.e. MHSAB+ACM.
 Compared with MHSAB, some attention information is suppressed and some attention information is highlighted.
 And subjectively, we can see that the highlight attention areas conducted by MHSAB+ACM are more important than that of MHSAB.
 Besides, the left half of the Fig.~\ref{Fig8}, compared with baseline model, our MHSAB, and MHSAB+ACM can better capture the key information from the unoccluded regions in the occlusion person images.
-In all, results in Table~\ref{TableAbTotal-1} can sufficiently evidence that the effectiveness of each component.
-More details of ablation studies about each component in the MHSA-Net can be found in Appendix~\ref{AbMHSAM}-~\ref{AbIHT}.